Renovating Vintage Caravans

 May we introduce to you Jonathan Solly, furniture maker, father and more recently vintage caravan enthusiast and renovator?

 I've been a furniture maker now for 14 years and operate business from a local farm just outside Thame.
-A while ago we started taking our annual summer family holiday in France, camping.
+A while ago we started taking our annual summer family holiday in France.
 We loved the experience but grew weary of the seemingly constant grind of putting up and taking down tents.

 My wife, Lynn, had spent many happy childhood holidays caravanning and was keen to suggest this as an alternative.
 I didn't share this enthusiasm.
 The closest I had got to a caravanning holiday was getting stuck behind one on some interminably long drive to Cornwall.
 I needed persuading and a lot of it.